spotlightpa/poor-richard/content/news/2024-10-23-SPLCURINGGEN24.md

 Since 2020, the legislature has tried to clarify what curing means and whether counties should be able to allow it, but no legislation has made it through Harrisburg’s partisan gridlock.

+The state Supreme Court has just resolved one such question and stands to provide clarity on another.

-Two cases pending at the state Supreme Court could provide some guidance.
-One, from Washington County, deals with whether counties are required to notify voters when they are going to cancel the voter’s mail ballot due to defects.
-The other, from Butler County, deals with whether voters whose mail ballots are rejected have the right to cast provisional ballots at their polling place on Election Day and have those votes counted.
+The court ruled late Wednesday in one case, from Butler County, that dealt with whether voters whose mail ballots are rejected have the right to cast provisional ballots at their polling place on Election Day and have those votes counted.
+The 4-3 decision found that these ballots must be counted.

+The other case, from Washington County, deals with whether counties are required to notify voters when they are going to cancel the voter’s mail ballot due to defects.

 {{<embed/donate>}}